 DO NOT use Styrofoam peanuts for packing as they do not provide enough protection.
+DO NOT send your media in jiffy bags

 Choose the transport company that you will use for shipping.
 On this company's web site, prepare and print two prepaid shipping labels: